 Retirement Savings Options

-The Whitman College 403(b) Defined Contribution Retirement Plan is available to all regular employees who are appointed at least 1,000 hours per year (48% of full-time).
+The Whitman College 403(b) Defined Contribution Retirement Plan is available to all regular employees appointed at least 1,000 hours per year (48% of full-time).
 Eligible employees may begin participation in this plan on a voluntary basis on or after the first day of the month after completing one year of service at Whitman College.
 An employee who has met the one year of service requirement at another institution of higher education during the 12 months immediately preceding their date of employment at Whitman College will be considered to have met the service requirements for Whitman and can join the plan immediately.

-All GRA contributions are distributed into a pre tax elective deferral.
+All GRA contributions are distributed into a pre-tax elective deferral.

 The Whitman College 403(b) TDA Plan is available to all Whitman College employees regardless of appointment level or length of service with the College.
 The College does not make any matching contributions to this plan.
-The GSRA salary reduction is voluntary and may be distributed into a pre tax elective deferral or a post tax Roth elective deferral at the employee's discretion.
+The GSRA salary reduction is voluntary and may be distributed into a pre-tax elective deferral or a post-tax Roth elective deferral at the employee's discretion.

 Planning for your future is vital.
 Please review the brochure on Active vs. Passive Mutual Funds.

-For more information regarding Whitman College offered retirement plans please review the Summary Plan Description
+For more information regarding Whitman College offered retirement plans, please review the Summary Plan Description